 e.
 In the discretion of the supervising faculty member, the faculty member may consider other factors in determining the student’s proficiency in writing skills and a mastery of the subject matter, including the student’s failure to meet any of the established requirements, procedures or deadlines.

 f.
-Each student must file a form with the Academic Services Office by his or her last semester prior to graduation, indicating the manner in which the Legal Writing Requirement will be satisfied and making the required certification.
+Each student must file a form with the Academic Services Office by the student’s last semester prior to graduation, indicating the manner in which the Legal Writing Requirement will be satisfied and making the required certification.
 It is strongly recommended that students complete the Legal Writing Requirement no later than their next to last semester prior to graduating.
 A student may satisfy the Legal Writing Requirement in only one of the following ways:

-vi.
-Restriction on fulfilling the experiential learning requirement: A course that is used for the Legal Writing Requirement may not also be used to satisfy the Experiential Learning requirement.
+- Restriction on fulfilling the Experiential Learning requirement: A course that is used for the Legal Writing Requirement may not also be used to satisfy the Experiential Learning requirement.

 2. Procedures, Requirements, and Deadlines